StoryWalk at the French Art Colony

 Read the book to find out!

-Learn more about author Lisa Trumbauer.
+Learn more about author Tammi Sauer.

-Learn more about illustrator Jannie Ho.
+Learn more about illustrator Jeff Mack.

-Our next StoryWalk will be available the beginning of January.
+Our next StoryWalk will be available the beginning of April.

 StoryWalk is a way for children and adults to enjoy both the great outdoors and great children's books.
 Follow the pages of the story as you walk from frame to frame along the path.
 StoryWalk promotes literacy, physical activity, and parent/caregiver involvement.